When Is It Safe to Swim in Shocked Pool?

 What Happens if You Accidentally Swam in Shocked Pool?

 What happens if you swim in a shocked pool by accident can vary from person to person.
 Some people are more sensitive to higher chlorine levels than others.
-But the following can happen when swimming in recently shocked swimming pools where the free chlorine levels are still high.
+However, the following can happen when swimming in recently shocked swimming pools where the free chlorine levels are still high.

 Read also The difference between free chlorine, total chlorine and combined chlorine